 Possible Pairings for Your Board:

-- Add a few high quality cheese into the mix!
-Choose at least 2-3 cheeses, and make sure they have different flavors and textures (For example, choose a hard and a soft cheese and maybe one in between).
-You can even purchase preselected cheese packages at some stores, which make it all the easier!
+- Add a few high quality cheeses into the mix!
+Choose at least 2-3 cheeses, and make sure they have different flavors and textures (for example, choose a hard and a soft cheese, and maybe one in between).
+You can even purchase pre-selected cheese packages at some stores, which make it all the easier!

 - Fruits and Nuts:

 - These are great fillers if you have empty space somewhere on your board.
 Try some dried fruits or even some fresh seasonal ones.
 The saltiness of the nuts and the sweetness of the fruits will play off of each other amazingly.
 Also, olives (yes, they’re a fruit) are also a delectable option with their saltiness.

 - Bread and Crackers:

 - Bread, crackers, pita chips - whatever you choose, be sure to add at least two different ones.
 You need something to spread that cheese on, and these will help fill guests up and make the board stretch further.
 Toasted baguettes are always a delicious option to spread dips and cheeses on!
 If you’re using bread, be sure that it is pre-sliced and ready to grab.